Peginterferon Alfa-2a (Injection)

 - Use this medicine on the same day each week and at about the same time of the day.

-- Double-check that you are giving yourself the correct amount of medicine if you switch from using the vials to using the prefilled syringes or disposable autoinjectors,
+- Double-check that you are giving yourself the correct amount of medicine if you switch between using vials and prefilled syringes or autoinjectors.

 - Do not use extra medicine to make up for a missed dose.

 - If you store this medicine at home, keep it in the refrigerator.
 Do not freeze.
 Do not leave this medicine out of the refrigerator for more than 24 hours.
 Protect it from light.